 The TOEIC speaking test is the first half of the TOEIC Speaking & Writing Test.
 The TOEIC speaking test is 20 minutes long and is composed of 11 speaking prompts.
 The speaking segment has a low score of 0 points and a high score of 200 points.
-The TOEIC speaking test cannot be taken without also taking the TOEIC writing test during the same test session.
-The TOEIC Listening & Reading test is separate and can be taken during the same test session or during a different test session.
+The TOEIC speaking test can be taken with or without the TOEIC writing test during the same test session.
+The TOEIC Listening & Reading test is separate and can be taken during the same test session, during a different test session, or not at all.

 You take the TOEIC speaking assessment on a computer, not with a person.
 You will read or hear the prompts, then you must record your answer.
 Your recordings are saved and transmitted for scoring by ETS.
 Your TOEIC speaking score will be based on how well you demonstrate English fluency and accuracy in response to the prompts.

 The TOEIC speaking test is made up of 6 question types in a fixed order.
 You are required to do the speaking test in order from 1 to 6 and you cannot stop the test or return to a question once you have finished it: